Learn more about Ketamine Infusion Therapy

 Multiple Infusions vs. Single Infusion

 Much of the early research conducted was based around a single infusion, which proposes two problems.
-The first one is that many of our patients don’t respond to treatment until after their 2nd infusion.
-The second problem is that results are generally reported to last an average of 7-10 days.
-This caused many critics to say, “it works, but it doesnt last”.
-Because of this, we pioneered a series of 6 infusions over 2-3 weeks, producing a more pronounced and much longer lasting benefit.
-As of Fall of 2017, there are a number of research papers published on this protocol.
+The first one is that many of our patients don’t respond to treatment until after their 2nd or 3rd infusion; some require a full series of six before a benefit is enjoyed.
+The second problem is that results are generally reported to last an average of 7-10 days with a single infusion.
+This caused many critics to say, “it works, but it doesn’t last”.
+Because of this, we pioneered a series of six infusions over 2-3 weeks, producing more pronounced and much longer-lasting ketamine benefits.
+Since we pioneered this approach, many research papers have been published on this protocol.
 See our press and research page for some of them.
-Although ketamine is also sometimes used IM (intramuscularly), subcutaneously, orally, and insufflated as a nasal spray for the treatment of the before mentioned conditions, we do not administer it through any of these methods.
-We have heard of some benefit from these methods, but have not seen more than a total of 5 clinical research papers published on them.
+Although ketamine is also sometimes used IM (intramuscularly), subcutaneously, orally, and insufflated as a nasal spray for the treatment of the aforementioned conditions, we do not administer it through any of these methods.
+We have heard of some benefit from these methods, but have not seen more than a total of five clinical research papers published on them.
 Furthermore, there are some real concerns as to the safety and level of control needed for continuity of care with them.

 Intravenous Ketamine Infusion Therapy